 NASA has been on the path to achieve long-term sustainability goals for many years through numerous efforts in energy conservation, recycling, water management, pollution prevention, design and construction, maintenance and operations, master planning, and electronic stewardship, to mention a few.
 NASA Policy Directive 8500, NASA Environmental Management, states that “NASA will execute the mission without compromising our planet’s resources so that future generations can meet their needs.”
 We owe it to the future NASA employees and American citizens in the generations yet to come.

-If you have any questions or comments about the SSPP or the Climate Risk Management Plan, please feel free to send input to:
+If you have any questions or comments about the SSPP, please feel free to send comments to: